505-million-year-old fossils, found by Calgary scientist, shed light about how life evolved on Earth

 "I could get them out as three-dimensional shells from this 505-million-year-old limestone."

-Prior to Johnston's discovery, many researchers believed stenothecoids were an extinct group of the phylum Mollusca, which contains claims, snails and squid.
+Prior to Johnston's discovery, many researchers believed stenothecoids were an extinct group of the phylum Mollusca, which contains clams, snails and squid.

 "The shell is kind of asymmetrical – it kind of has a 'sway' to it," Johnston said.
 "It's absolutely unique in the animal kingdom, so paleontologists were at a loss to figure out where on the evolutionary tree of life these creatures belong.